-Thesis Staff Contact: Mr G. E. Levido C6 S8 Prerequisite: BLDG4401 Note/s: Compulsory.
+Staff Contact: Mr G. E. Levido

 Results of research on selected Thesis topic, written up in technical report format.
 The Thesis requires the student to survey the literature on the chosen topic, collect information and data, effectively process and document the research results and draw reasoned conclusions from them.